 Thank Greyskull for the new wave of automation.
 While fantasy writing will never get any easier, these tools allow us to take on greater workloads while our novels become longer, richer, and more elaborate.

-It’s not just the aid of our Artificially Intelligent friends that will get you through the arduous quest of writing a fantasy novel, however.
+It’s not just the aid of AI that will get you through the arduous quest of writing a fantasy novel.
 Only the loneliest wolves amongst us can avoid the natural need for a gang – a fellowship, as it were – of other fantasy readers and writers.

-This gaggle of chums can assist us in staying accountable and motivated to the writing process so that we finish those novels strong.
-Other people can also be sounding boards for our ideas, rich sources of feedback, or collections of confidantes to laugh and cry with when the stress of novel-writing becomes too much.
+This gaggle of chums can assist us in staying accountable and motivated to write fantasy.
+Other people can also be sounding boards for our ideas, rich sources of feedback, or collections of confidantes to laugh and cry with when the stress of novel writing becomes too much.

 Fantasy Writers